lepperm/Learning-Log/README.md

 - Locally host with `bundle exec jekyll serve --drafts --future` to see all posts.

-- When done writing, use `node ReactConfigWizard.js` to update dynamically-generated data files used for statistics.
-The site will need to re-generate
+- When done writing, use `node .\UpdateStats.js` to update dynamically-generated data files used for statistics.
+The site will need to re-generate.

 ## Known Issues